-B.C.'s population is estimated to grow by 0.7 per cent in 2012 and a further 1.2 per cent in 2013.4 Net negative interprovincial migration will be offset by positive migration from other countries.
+B.C.'s population was estimated to grow by 0.7 per cent in 2012 and a further 1.2 per cent in 2013.4 Net negative interprovincial migration will be offset by positive migration from other countries.
 Overall population growth will remain modest by historical standards.
 Relatively low population growth has a direct impact on economic growth including consumer spending.

-Over the past two years our net income has had very modest growth with our 2012/13 income projected to be about 2.0 per cent more than 2011/12.
-The 2013/14 year net income growth over 2012/13 projection is 4.2 per cent with moderate growth anticipated in lottery and casino and stronger growth in eGaming.
+Over the past two years our net income has had very modest growth with our 2012/13 income of 1.8 per cent more than 2011/12.
+The 2013/14 year net income growth over 2012/13 results is 3.9 per cent with moderate growth anticipated in lottery and casino and stronger growth in eGaming.